-When you are changing to an all-natural shampoos, the best way to find the right one is to look for ingredients that suit your hair type.
+When you are changing to an all-natural shampoo, the best way to find the right one is to look for ingredients that suit your hair type.
 Check for substances that are ‘naturally derived’, i.e. they are made from substances available in nature like plants, fruits, minerals, clay, water etc. Also, ensure that your shampoo is free of harmful chemicals and artificial substances like paraben, phthalates, sulfates etc. Anything truly organic would not need any of these ingredients to preserve it, thanks to innovation in naturally obtained preservatives etc.

 Rework your hair wash routine

 Most natural shampoos are thick in texture, unlike most of your conventional hair cleansers.
 You can dilute these organic blends to suit your washing need, by adding a little water to it.
 Also, you may notice a lack of heavy lather in natural shampoos.
 This is because natural shampoos do not contain foaming agents.
 Don’t misunderstand this feature for ‘not cleaning enough’ or that your hair needs more shampoo at once.
 Rather, repeat the washing process.
 While the first wash cleans your scalp from dirt and grime, the second wash gives nourishment and hydration to your scalp and hair shaft.
 Repeated washing allows the natural substances to penetrate deep into the follicles and provide nutrition.

 You might be too used to the illusions of instant results from your regular shampoo- like fast drying of hair, extra shine, silkiness Nevertheless, natural shampoos take time to adjust to your hair type and washing routine.
 Hence, you might not see immediate changes in your hair.
 Not to be mistaken for ‘the wrong product’, natural shampoos take time to show results, and when they do, they are for long term.

 Your hair might need an ‘adjustment period’